Category: Amazonrds

 Using API

-To create a MariaDB instance by using the Amazon RDS API, we call the CreateDBInstance action with the parameters as shown below.
+To create a PostgreSQL instance by using the Amazon RDS API, we call the CreateDBInstance action with the parameters as shown below.

 ?Action=CreateDBInstance